maksimhrybok/project-bankist-web-app/README.md

 After logging in, you will see your balance and transaction history.
 You can also make transfers, request loans, close your account, and log out of the application.

-Feel free to explore and enjoy your time using the app!